Skip to main content

 About

-Plastic Battlegrounds is a single player and multiplayer strategy game.
+Plastic Battlegrounds is a single player and multiplayer shooter game.
 It was developed by Simulated Minds and was released on July 10, 2025.
-It received positive reviews from players.
+It received very positive reviews from players.

 Welcome to Plastic Battlegrounds, the newly commissioned sandbox toy-based battle simulator that includes objective based modes, where your plastic soldiers engage in intense set piece battles.
 Set up the battlefield with an ever growing list of units, vehicles, emplacements, and environment hazards then either join the battle as a plastic soldier or be life sized and tower over the chaos.
 Drive f…